 14. Films submitted and accepted as a Nomination must provide press-kit material as set forth in the on-line submission process.
 A video-trailer downloadable from the internet in a Web format will be requested to the Nominee films announced.
 Different materials apply to different categories, and various HD items may be added if the film will be Awarded as a Winner.

 15. Film produced in languages other than English must have legible English subtitles.
 If selected as a Nominee, complete dialogue in English and Italian of the movie must be provided in a Word doc format.
 English language films will be screened with Italian subtitles.
 Italian language films will be screened with English subtitles.
-All other films will be screened with Italian and English subtitles*.
+All other films will be screened with Italian and English subtitles* (different rules may apply case by case).
 MIFF Awards Nominees grant permission to “audio-describe” the film for the sight-impaired and to translate and dub dialogues in Italian for promotion purposes.

-*FOR FEATURE FILMS AND DOCUMENTARY CATEGORY NON-ITALIAN LANGUAGE ONLY: if the film will be provided with Italian subtitles the fee will be waived, and returned later if selected as a Nominee.
+*For FEATURE and DOCUMENTARY film category NON-ITALIAN LANGUAGE ONLY: if the title will be provided with Italian subtitles the fee will be waived or returned later if selected as a Nominee.

 16. If informed in advance, Nominees and Winners are strictly prohibited from communicating their winning status before the Award Ceremony.
 Divulging the winning status may result in the withdrawal of the Nominee Status or the award.

-17. Title of work, category of submission and Registration Code must be labeled or well written on DVDs sent for selection or sent along with the link and password if available online.
+17. If requested, title of work, category of submission and Registration Code must be labeled or well written on DVDs sent via email for selection or sent along via email with the link and password if available online.

 18. MIFF Awards organization, Non-profit Cultural Association LDVFS, reserves the right to make any necessary changes in regulations or Festival scheduling without prior notice.
 The changes will be addressed in writing via email to all submitted films.